mweel1/usa_high_level/grants/personal-profile/v2/index.md

 The personal profile will be encrypted with an e-mail address and password where it can be recovered or changed.
 These keys can be provided to loved ones if you forget a password.

-A recover key can be sent to social security that will allow people to fill out a recovery form on social security where they will be e-mailed a link to set their password.
+A recover key is to to social security that will allow people to fill out a recovery form on social security where they will be e-mailed a link to set their password on their personal profile.

-If they lost their e-mail, a secondary process could be sent with an action to change the e-mail address also.
+If the citizens looses their e-mail, a secondary process could be sent with an action to change the e-mail address also.

 # Personal Profile Storage Types